Federated Learning for Medical Image Analysis: A Survey: Federated Learning for Medical Image Analysis

-\textbf{Problem:} \emph{ The domain shift among clients may cause non-convergence of federated models, so how to avoid this from the server end? } Hosseini~\etal\cite{hosseini2023proportionally} argue that the image heterogeneity between different medical centers (clients) may lead to a biased global model, \ie, a model that has good performance for some clients while exhibiting inferior performance for the other clients.
+The client shift can be handled on the server side during the global model optimization process.
+Hosseini~\etal\citep{hosseini2023proportionally} argue that the image heterogeneity between different medical centers (clients) may lead to a biased global model, \ie, a machine learning model that has good performance for some clients while exhibiting inferior performance for other clients.
 Thus, they propose a revised optimization objective (motivated by fair resource allocation approaches in wireless network research), to facilitate uniform model performance in histopathology image analysis across all the clients.
-In their method, the clients for which the global model has inferior performance will contribute more to the total loss function. \cite{fan2021federated} leverage the guided-gradient to optimize the global model.
+In their method, the clients for which the global model has inferior performance will contribute more to the total loss function.
+Fan~\etal\citep{fan2021federated} leverage the guided-gradient to optimize the global model.
 After aggregating all the local weights of the clients, only positive values of the aggregated weights are used to update the global.
 The authors argue that this is helpful for the global gradient descent to go towards the optimal direction, and the guided-gradient can reflect the most influential regions of the medical images.

-Luo~\etal\cite{ISBI_FL4} propose a method called federated learning with shared label distribution (FedSLD) for medical image classification by mitigating label distribution differences among clients.
+Luo~\etal\citep{ISBI_FL4} propose a method called federated learning with shared label distribution (FedSLD) for medical image classification by mitigating label distribution differences among clients.
 In their method, it is assumed that the amount of samples of each category (label distribution) is known for the entire federation.
 During local model training in each client, a weighted cross-entropy loss is designed as the batch loss.
-The weight is computed based on the label distributions in each batch, with respect to their label distributions across the entire federation.
+The weight is computed based on the label distributions in each batch, concerning their label distributions across the entire federation.

-\subsection{Sever End: Client Corruption/Anomaly Detection}
+\subsubsection{Sever End: Client Corruption/Anomaly Detection}

+\textbf{Problem:} \emph{ This research investigates how to shield a federated learning system from the impact of clients corrupted by noisy image labels or malicious attacks.
+The focus is on developing robust mechanisms that identify and avoid those adverse influences, maintaining the performance of the overall system. }